PortingPivot/Caxton-Mirrored/README.md

 Created by [BloCamLimb] for versions 1.15 to 1.19 on Forge.

-From the screenshots, it seems that this mod supports complex text rendering.
+From the screenshots, it seems that this mod supports complex text rendering and true bold and italic styles.
 It also fixes many issues with vanilla text layout such as [MC-117311].

 Judging by the code, Modern UI has a surprisingly sophisticated layout algorithm.
+I haven’t had much time to look at it, though.

 However, this mod fails to render text with crisp borders.
 It also uses AWT for performing text layout.